Jagrutipatil2608/Jarvis-AI-Assistant/README.md

-# 🤖 Jarvis AI Assistant
+# 🤖 Jarvis AI Voice Assistant

 A Python-based AI voice assistant powered by Speech Recognition, Text-to-Speech, and Google Gemini AI.
 Jarvis can recognize voice commands, answer user queries, open websites like YouTube, Google, and LinkedIn, and play songs from a custom music library.